islandproblem/islandproblem/hypotheses.md

 		- **Aberrant stimuli:** Anything that adds "unpredictable elements" to the environment in which an AI is trying to accomplish a task, and other agents (humans or other AIs) are the main unpredictable elements that could be directly at odds with an AI.

-- AI will tend towards open-ended exploration once it reaches a threshold of comprehension of its environment, or rather, of its possible input patterns.
+- AI will tend towards open-ended exploration once it reaches a threshold of comprehension of its environment — i.e. comprehension of regular (from environment) input patterns, and comprehension of how certain outputs change those patterns.

-	- In other words, once it's possible for an AI to *make use of* discovered optimizations, it will try to discover more by exploring the "ocean" of options.
+	- In other words, once it's possible for an AI to *make use of* the options that it discovers, then it will try to discover more by exploring the "ocean" of options.

 - In competition, optimization is the key action for AI to undertake in order to survive the competition.